lana-20/selenium-webdriver-bidi/README.md

 ### WD BiDi - Advantages

 Once we have a solid understanding of the WD Classic and CDP, it's easier to understand why BiDi was created and came into play.
 At a certain point, Chromium developers wondered why shouldn't they merge both WD Classic and CDP tools into one protocol, so that they could utilize the power of both tools.
 That's how WD BiDi was born.

 <img src="https://github.com/lana-20/selenium-webdriver-bidi/assets/70295997/0b1181b6-af35-4950-b678-33217172a02c" width=460>

+#### BiDi - Road to Better Automation

+Why BiDi?
+- Standardized approach
+- Not specific to browser versions
+- Created with automation scenarios in mind
+- Complementary to WD protocol, with an option to only have the BiDi connection.
+- Low-level debugging capability
+- Developed by leading browser vendors together, keeping browsers in mind

 WD BiDi is a cross-browser automation protocol.
 It's an open standard that works across browsers, fast by default, and comes packed with all the features you need for test automation.
 How?
 It takes the best of <code>Chrome DevTools Protocol</code> (e.g., fast bidirectional messaging & low level control) and <code>Classic WebDriver</code> (e.g., best x-browser support, W3C Standard, testing-oriented), and combines them into the extraordinary WebDriver BiDi protocol.
 The vision behind BiDi is to give you full flexibility and let you write tests using any of your favorite tools and automate them in any browser or driver.